dimajix/flowman/BUILDING.md

 ## Prerequisites

 You need the following tools installed on your machine:
-* JDK 1.8 or later.
-If you build a variant with Scala 2.11, you have to use JDK 1.8 (and not anything newer like Java 11).
-This mainly affects builds with Spark 2.x
+* JDK 1.8 or later - but not too new (Java 16 is currently not supported)
 * Apache Maven (install via package manager download from https://maven.apache.org/download.cgi)
 * npm (install via package manager or download from https://www.npmjs.com/get-npm)
 * Windows users also need Hadoop winutils installed.
 Those can be retrieved from https://github.com/cdarlint/winutils